LoRa / LoRaWAN

 The data flows directly from our transmitters to the LoRaWAN gateway.

-In LoRa Enless Wireless private mode:
+In LoRa Enless Wireless proprietary mode:

 The data is transmitted by radio to the Modbus or BACnet Enless Wireless LoRa receiver, which is usually connected to a PLC.
 Both our Modbus and BACnet LoRa receivers can also be connected directly to the building’s IP network.